Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • End-to-end data protection procedures are established by integrating encryption and key management into data operations, which reduces the possibility of unwanted access or data breaches.

-56. Describe your experience with designing for HIPAA compliance in healthcare systems.
+56. What experience exists with designing for HIPAA compliance in healthcare systems?

 Ans: